 He makes some lofty claims about how much (and how fast) you can become a drop servicer by following his methods.
 But is it legit?
 Or a bunch of B.S.?

-I just went through the entire course (and it’s a big one!), and in this review, I’ll give it to you straight.
+Unlike some other reviews I’ve seen, I actually went through the entire course (and it’s a big one!).
+And in my review, I’ll give it to you straight.

 ▶ An inside sneak peek of what the course actually looks like